TheHive-Project/docs/docs/TheHive/Installation and configuration/Installation/installation_guide.md

         The installation requires Java 8, so refer to your system documentation to install it.

+!!!
+Note
+    TheHive can be loaded by Java 11, but not the stable version of Cassandra, which still requires Java 8.
+    If you set up a cluster for the database distinct from TheHive servers:

+      - Cassandra nodes can be loaded by Java 8
+      - TheHive nodes can be loaded by Java 11

+    For standalone servers, with TheHive and Cassandra on the same OS, we recommend having only Java 8 installed for both applications.

 ## Cassandra database

 Apache Cassandra is a scalable and high available database.
 TheHive supports the latest stable version  **3.11.x** of Cassandra.